-He tells me "every plug was used at the bar."
-He means that literally, but it must also true euphemistically.
+He tells me “every plug was used at the bar.”
+He means that literally, but it must also be true euphemistically.

 Elsewhere, Nick Denton is staying in Hell’s Kitchen and he’s been telling me how the power outage effectively “cut sexual dynamics.”
 There is a “new sexual geography,” he says.
 New people have filtered into gay bars to get at those precious plugs.
 But when their options expand again, will they come back?

-I'm writing this in the middle of a disaster that has altered my day-to-day but has barely inconvenienced my life so far.
-I'm a bridge-walk away from the frustration I'm watching continuously on TV.
-I'm a little more cooped up, a little more frozen, a little more eager for every day to be over so I can sit some more waiting for the next.
-And then things are cleaned up and all of this is behind us, will this specific Sandy experience even be worth remembering?
+I’m writing this in the middle of a disaster that has altered my day-to-day but has barely inconvenienced my life so far.
+I’m a bridge-walk away from the frustration I’m watching continuously on TV.
+I’m a little more cooped up, a little more frozen, a little more eager for every day to be over so I can sit some more, waiting for the next.
+And when things are cleaned up and all of this is behind us, will this specific Sandy experience even be worth remembering?

 Ah, who cares anyway?
 This week is barely real, despite-slash-because our being handed more reality than ever before.
 This week doesn’t count.